packing-box/packer-masking-tool/docs/pages/quickstart.md

     --help            : Display this help message.

 Other options: (by default the behavior is --permissions --raw-size)
-    --add-api         : Add 20 common API imports to the PE file.
-(Rebuilding a functional file not working yet) --fill-sections   : Fill sections with zeros from their raw size to their virtual size.
+    --fill-sections   : Fill sections with zeros from their raw size to their virtual size.
-    --move-ep         : Move the entry point to a new low entropy section.
     --rename-sections : Rename packer sections to standard section names.
     --permissions      : Update the permissions of all sections to standard ones (rwx/rw-/..), moves the EP to a new section and renames sections.
     --raw-size    : Edit the raw size value in the header of sections having a 0 raw size (without adding real data bytes).